-The accident file is located in the School Office.
-For major accidents an online report must be completed within 24 hours of the accident.
+The accident files are located in the Staff Workroom.
+For major accidents, where someone needs to be taken to hospital an online report (RIDDOR), must be completed within 24 hours of the accident.
 This report needs to be signed by the Headteacher, and a copy placed in the child's file.
 The information should then be sent to the HSE.